Second Beach Dog Rules & Seasonal Hours for 2025

 - Owners must clean up after their dogs.

-- The leash should be in the control of a competent person.
+- The leash should be under the control of a competent person.

-- Owners should refrain their dogs from chasing endangered species on the beach.
+- Owners should avoid allowing their dogs to chase endangered species on the beach.

 Second Dog Beach, Rhode Island